 Tips for Finding a Lost Dog

 There are few things scarier for dog pawrents than losing their precious fur baby.
 And while canines may be known for their ability to find their way back home, that isn’t always the case.
 Even dogs who may be able to locate their home within a small radius can be hindered by surprising noises, busy streets, and sudden weather changes.
-Prepare for the worst before it happens, so that if your doggo does get lost you don’t waste any time in getting them back home.
+Prepare for the worst before it happens with these search tips for finding a lost dog, so that if your doggo does get lost you don’t waste any time in getting them back home.

 Photo by Randy Laybourne